amichai-H/GameOfRobots/ReadMe.txt

 GraphGui represents the visualisation of the data and figures movement.

 3.the Server.
-GameServer and JavaJason represents the game Senarios.
+GameServer and JavaJason represents the game Scenarios.

 for more info,see Wiki.